shawnmgoulet/teachosm-for-school/Modules/Module0-ModulesGuide.md

 **Learning Objectives:**

-*  Understand the purpose of TeachOSM for High School modules
+*  Understand the purpose of TeachOSM for School modules

 *  Understand how to use the modules in class